HaeffnerLab/artiq-electron-conda/local-windows-install.md

     - _Note:_ here and elsewhere below, if you get a Microsoft SmartScreen warning about the file being unsafe, click `More info` and then click `Run anyway`.
 1. To start the ARTIQ Master, run `C:\Users\<username>\artiq\artiq_master_start.bat`.
 1. To start the ARTIQ Dashboard, run `C:\Users\<username>\artiq\artiq_dashboard_start.bat`.
+1. To start the Real Complicated Grapher, run `C:\Users\<username>\artiq\artiq_grapher_start.bat`.

-After several seconds, the ARTIQ dashboard should load successfully.
+After several seconds, the ARTIQ dashboard and grapher should load successfully.
 If you didn't connect to the lab tunnel, you'll see a bunch of error messages about being unable to communicate with the hardware, but these can be ignored.

 Troubleshooting Common Issues
 ==============